-28 October 2022 | Updated 18 November 20239 min read
+28 October 2022 | Updated 14 November 202410 min read

 The end of the year is fast approaching, and with it comes the arrival of Christmas markets across Europe.
 From the largest of town squares to small cobbled streets, cities are joyfully taken over by beautiful Christmas trees, traditional nativity scenes and garland-trimmed stalls selling intricately painted baubles, festive trinkets and hand-iced gingerbread.

-Berlin certainly knows how to put on a Christmas market – there are more than 80 across the city.
+Berlin certainly knows how to put on a Christmas market – there are more than 100 across the city.
 One of the most popular is the Gendarmenmarkt Christmas market, which tops the charts for handmade gifts and night-long entertainment.

-Taking place in the neighbouring Bebelplatz square in 2023, the market boasts an enviable location for its twinkling, light-fringed stalls.
-Browse brass bowls, ceramic decorations, bespoke jewellery and dried spiced fruit.
-Learn the skills behind the craft with a demonstration or get a front row position for a show.
-From acrobatics and dance groups to choirs and live music, there’s something to bring everyone some festive cheer.
+Currently taking place in the neighbouring Bebelplatz square due to construction work, the market boasts an enviable location for its twinkling, light-fringed stalls.
+Browse for brass bowls, ceramic decorations, bespoke jewellery and dried spiced fruit.
+Learn the skills behind the craft with a demonstration or get a front row position for its acrobatics shows, choirs and live music.
+Admission is €2.

 The real cheer can be found around the food stalls, where cosy huddles of people munch on spit-roasted ham, grilled sausages, sweet dumplings and pancakes.
 Warm up with a swig of svarak – a citrus infused mulled wine – or try a glass of grog, a blend of Czech rum, hot water, lemon and sugar.

-A Swiss sensation in more ways than one, Basel’s Christmas market is considered one of the prettiest in Europe and draws in some 900,00 visitors each year.
+A Swiss sensation in more ways than one, Basel’s Christmas market is considered one of the prettiest in Europe and draws in some 900,000 visitors each year.
 Neat rows of white-roofed stands, lit by festive illuminations above, fill the Barfusserplatz section of the market, while the Munsterplatz side is home to its magnificent Christmas tree, which is famous for ornaments designed by Johann Wanner.

 Amble from stall to stall and sample barbecued sausages, stuffed cabbage and lángos (deep fried dough) topped with sour cream and cheese.
 For sweet treats, the chimney cake is a festive staple.
 It’s a sweet cylindrical pastry, topped with vanilla, cinnamon or chocolate.
 And for those chilly winter evenings, a glass of pálinka – Hungarian fruit brandy – should keep you warm.

-Cologne’s largest market, located in the city centre, is arguably the epitome of a German Christmas.
+Cologne’s largest market, located in the city centre, is the epitome of a German Christmas.
 If the backdrop of Cologne’s almighty cathedral wasn’t spectacular enough, the red-roofed stalls, hundreds of LED lights and a tree so extravagant it's ranked one of the most beautiful Christmas trees in Europe should do it.

 Star lanterns, nutcrackers and toy soldiers, cookie cutters and alpine house ornaments make Christmas shopping easy here, with artisan chocolates and flavoured nuts providing the perfect stocking fillers.

-While Christmas in Innsbruck may not be on the same grand scale as While Christmas in Innsbruck may not be on the same grand scale as Vienna, the Old Town Christmas market has its own allure with its spellbinding backdrop of snow-capped mountains and steaming mugs of spiced Glühwein (mulled wine).
+While Christmas in Innsbruck may not be on the same grand scale as Vienna, the Old Town Christmas market has its own allure with its spellbinding backdrop of snow-capped mountains and steaming mugs of spiced Glühwein (mulled wine).

-The annual highlight is the Christkind Parade, taking place on December 17.
-The streets are filled with a marching band following Christkind’s carriage, accompanied by angels, shepherds and more than 500 children.
+The annual highlight is the Christkind Parade, taking place on 22 December.
+The streets are filled with a marching band following Christkind’s carriage, accompanied by angels, shepherds and more than 600 children.
 Carols and cheers are echoed as the procession makes its way down Maria-Theresien-Straße.

 Gothenburg’s Liseberg amusement park gets a festive makeover come Christmastime.
 It's a whimsical showstopper, illuminated by an incredible five million lights and decked out in festive finery.